-- Installing any software to the district's network system is prohibited. - Copying and distribution of unauthorized materials such as but not limited to video, audio, and image files is prohibited. - Use of district equipment for personal financial gain is strictly prohibited.

-- Accessing the district network using any non-district devices is prohibited.
-(Example a personal wireless laptop). - Damaging and vandalizing computers, computer systems or computer networks is prohibited. - Accessing and using non-district provided email is strictly prohibited.
+- Installing any software to the district's network system is prohibited. - Copying and distribution of unauthorized materials such as but not limited to video, audio, and image files is prohibited. - Use of district equipment for personal financial gain is strictly prohibited. - Accessing the district network using any non-district devices is prohibited.
+(Example a personal wireless laptop). - Damaging and vandalizing computers, computer systems or computer networks is prohibited, and parents will be responsible for any associated cost to repair the equipment. - Accessing and using non-district provided email is strictly prohibited.